saturnoluis/ok-script/README.md

 # The "ok" script

-This is just my ubuntu "after install" script.

-It runs everything that I normally run just after installing ubuntu or some other ubuntu-based distro, it unninstalls apps that I don't like, installs some others that I always use and also sets some configurations that I use for neovim, zsh and probably others.
+This script is meant for use after installing Ubuntu or any other Ubuntu-based distribution.
+It automates the tasks I typically perform post-installation, including uninstalling unwanted apps, installing essential ones, and setting configurations for tools such as Neovim, Zsh, and others.

-To run, copy and paste this command in your terminal.
+To run the script, please copy and paste the following command in your terminal:

 ```bash
 curl https://raw.githubusercontent.com/saturnoluis/ok-script/main/ok-script.py >> ok-run.py && python3 ok-run.py
 ```

-Really, please don't run this if at least you haven't read the `ok-script.py` file and understand what it does.
-This script does a bunch of things that you don't probably want to do to your system.
+*STOP!*: Don't run this, if you're interested, please take the time to thoroughly read the ok-script.py file before running the script to ensure you understand what actions will be performed on your system.
+Running the script could result in unintended consequences, as it performs a significant number of operations on your system.